elerman/plugdjtest/README.md

 4. background image from cdn
 5. some custom styling

-6.removed coords legend ( commented on code )
+6. removed coords legend ( commented on code )